 - Clothing

 - Collateral

 - Child Care Subsidy

+- Driver's License or Photo ID

+- Vehicle Repair and Insurance

 West Virginia offers former TANF recipients two post-employment options.
-When the client accepts employment, and is no longer income eligible to receive WV WORKS, the Case Worker advises the client regarding the benefits of each option and the participant chooses the one best suited to the needs of his family.
+When the client accepts employment and is no longer income-eligible to receive WV WORKS, the Case Worker advises the client regarding the benefits of each option and the participant chooses the one best suited to the needs of his family.
 These options include:

-- The Support Service Option allows TANF recipients to receive continued Support Service payments for the items listed above.
+• The Support Service Option allows TANF recipients to receive continued Support Service payments for the items listed above.
 To receive these services they must be employed, continue to reside with TANF eligible children, be asset eligible and the family income must be at or below the 150% FPL limit.
-The household may opt to receive these benefits for up to a six-month period at any case closure due to employment. - The West Virginia Employment Assistance Program (EAP) allows the employed former TANF recipient the option of continuing to receive the TANF payment they received before becoming employed through a 100% earned income disregard for up to a six-month period.
-Families choosing this option would also be eligible for transportation payments and other supportive services during the six-month period.
+The household may opt to receive these benefits for up to a six-month period at any case closure due to employment.

+- The West Virginia Employment Assistance Program (EAP) allows the employed former TANF recipient the option of continuing to receive the TANF payment they received before becoming employed through a 100% earned income disregard for up to a six-month period.
+Families choosing this option would also be eligible for transportation payments and other supportive services during the six-month period. - During the COVID Pandemic, three additional months of support were given.
+During a natural disaster, state and/or national public health emergency this process may again be used.